Code-Institute-Submissions/serendipity/README.md

 Your Project's Name

- It's a webpage for a fake Bed & Breakfast.
+ It's a webpage for a fake Bed & Breakfast called Serendipity.

- The goal for "the owner" is to get guests by having a page where the potential guests feel like they're already on a relaxing break.
+ It's the main source for the B&B to get established and receive more guests.
+It is designed to be responsible and accessible on a range of devices and make the potential guests feel like they're already on a mini break.

-(One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.)

 UX
-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

-Features
+First Time Visitor Goals;
+- It should be clear it's a page for a Bed & breakfast and make them want to know more.
+-
+-

+Returning Visitor goals;
+-                                                                                                                       xxxxx

+Put in the wireframe link here

+Design:
+Color scheme,
+- I picked calm colors to make the site feel warm, relaxing and welcoming.
+Mainly a shade of purple, pink and creamy white using coolors to find them.

+Typography:
+- I chose Lobster for a romantic feel and xxx in case the font isn't being imported into the site correctly.                 xxxxx

+Imagery:
+The large background hero images is allso picked for a relaxing feel.
+The gallery is supposed to make the potential guest feel lika they know what they're buying.

+Features:
+- Responsive on all devices
+- Interactive elements

+xxxxxxx
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 Existing Features